Chicago woman is 2nd US patient with new virus from China

 And those first two patients did the right thing, recognizing their travel risk and alerting doctors to it, so that health authorities could get them isolated to prevent spread, tested promptly, and start monitoring people who’ve had close contact with them.

-It took about 36 hours for the first U.S. patient to be tested, receive the results from the CDC in Atlanta and be put in the hospital after he went to a clinic Sunday morning, according to a timeline released Friday by health officials in Washington state.
+It took about 36 hours for the first U.S. patient to be tested, get the results from the CDC in Atlanta and be hospitalized after he went to a clinic Sunday morning, according to a timeline released Friday by health officials in Washington state.

 The incubation period is thought to be two weeks.
 But it’s also a heavy flu season, and some of the symptoms are similar, Messonnier said.